DrPaulBrewer/single-market-robot-simulator/README.md

 15. `sd` the standard deviation of trading prices in this period
 16. `gini` the single-period Gini Coefficient of trading profits achieved within this period

+##### `profit.csv` column format

+Each row in this file reports the profits of all agents for a period of trading.

+Only the profits in a specific period are reported.
+Profits are not accumulated from one period to another.

+Columns in `profit.csv` include:

+1. `caseid` identifies a simulation in a set of simulations
+2. `period` period number
+3. `y1` the profit of agent 1
+4. `y2` the profit of agent 2
+5. `y3` the profit of agent 3
+...

+The file will have as many `y*` columns as there are agents.

 ##### `effalloc.csv` column format

 Each row in this file reports the Efficiency of Allocation for a period of trading.